Before I start this post, I'd like to let you know that I've joined Goodreads and am semi-addicted. Here's my page.

-Now, it would be natural for me to start here, not only because Harry Potter is my fandom, but because Ron and Hermione were the first couple I ever shipped.
-Good old Harry Potter, introducing me to the world of crazy people obsessed over fictional characters.
+It's natural for me to start here, not only because Harry Potter is my fandom, but because Ron and Hermione were the first couple I ever shipped.
 From the beginning of the series, I was positive they were going to end up together.
-Nothing says love like fighting and trolls.
+Nothing says love like bickering and trolls.

-I was always quite fierce about this ship, which goes by the name Everlark.
+I've always been quite fierce about this ship, which goes by the name Everlark.
 Basically as soon as I met Peeta, I was a goner.
 Probably half the reason I'm so fierce about this ship is that I want to marry Peeta myself.
 I mean, he's perfect.
 How can you not love him?

 But in all honesty, Katniss and Peeta make a great couple.

-Now Doctor Who, which I've become very rapidly obsessed with, has a lot of different couples which I ship.
+Doctor Who, which I've become very rapidly obsessed with, has a lot of different couples I ship.
 Amy and Rory is probably the easiest to explain.
-They grew up together, similar to the ships above, which always gains bonus points in my mind.
+They grew up together, which always gains bonus points in my mind.
 They also balance each other out the same way the other ships do, being as different as they are.

 Rory is a nurse, and he's generally very sweet.
 He's also the most loyal boyfriend (and eventually, husband) in all of history.
 Also, he's legit.
 He punched Hitler and then put him in a closet.
 He will do anything to protect Amy.
 Over and over again, in his time as the Doctor's companion, he proves how deeply he loves Amy, and that is a beautiful thing.

 Amy is a lot more free-spirited.
-She's the one who runs off with the Doctor originally, and she has fire in her.
-She can get a bit immature at times, which I think is very relatable.
+She's the one who runs off with the Doctor originally She can get a bit immature at times, which I think is very relatable.
 I really like Amy as a character.
-She's less settled than Rory, and often, appears in that to care less.
+She's less settled than Rory and often in that appears to care less.
 But the truth is, she loves Rory just as deeply as he loves her.
 She just shows it differently.
-Their love is undeniable and beautiful, and together they make a fantastic couple.
+Their love is undeniable and beautiful, and they make a fantastic couple.

-I also really really ship Rose and the Doctor, so very much.
-The Doctor and Rose both have that verve that keeps them going in all the adventures.
+I also really really ship Rose and the Doctor.
+They both have that verve that keeps them going in all the adventures.
 Rose understands the Doctor in a way very few others do.
-She brings him back from the brink after his traumatic experiences in the Time War, and all of this, as an ordinary, even slightly low-brow Londoner girl.
+She brings him back from the brink after his traumatic experiences in the Time War, and all of this as an ordinary, low-brow Londoner girl.
 When Rose got trapped in the parallel world, I cried more than I have ever cried watching Doctor Who.
 It shattered my heart.

-Nowadays, I'm kind of rooting for Clara and the Eleventh Doctor.
-I've struggled to like Eleven, personally.
-It's very necessary for him to be the way he is, but I personally have a hard time with characters who shut down their emotions all the time.
-Clara, though, seems to reach him, with all her spunk and verve.
+Currently, I'm kind of into Clara and the Eleventh Doctor.
+I've struggled some with Eleven, personally.
+It's necessary for him to be the way he is, but I have a hard time with characters who shut down their emotions all the time.
+Clara, though, seems to reach him, with all her spunk.
 She's given him hope again, and I hope it will bring him back into, you know, being a bit more human.
 Even though he is, in fact, a Time Lord.

 I'm sure people will have some things to say about this one, but hear me out.
 I'm not saying they were a perfect couple.
 With the way they ended, it's pretty obvious they weren't.
-Even so, their romance made for a darn good story.
+But their romance made for a darn good story.

-Now, those of you who know Star War know that Anakin becomes Darth Vader, infamous villain and the father of Luke and Leia.
-The prequels, featuring Anakin and Padme, came under this knowledge.
+Those of you who know Star Wars know that Anakin becomes Darth Vader, infamous villain and father of Luke and Leia.
+The prequels, featuring Anakin and Padme, came with this knowledge.
 We all knew it was going to end badly, that Anakin would turn to the Dark Side, but we watched anyway.
 Why?
-Because his love story and his subsequent fall was a good story (shut up, prequel haters.
-I have nothing to say to you.)
+Because his love story and his subsequent fall was a good story.

-There are a lot of themes and ideas to take out of Star Wars, but I really love Anakin and Padme's story because of the concepts it illustrates, in the power of love and family, for one.
-It's also a cautionary tale about how emotions, when either in too great quantity or too little, become dangerous.
+There are a lot of themes to take out of Star Wars, but I love how Anakin and Padme's story illustrates the love and family but also the danger in imbalanced emotions.
 It shows how easy it is to fall towards darkness.

-Beauty and the Beast: the story of a man who experiences a change of heart because of a girl who dares to be different and stand up to him.
+Beauty and the Beast: The story of a man who experiences a change of heart because of a girl who dares to be different and stands up to him.
 Love is the catalyst for change here.
-The story demonstrates conflicted love and balance in action, not Stockholm Syndrome (Rapunzel and Mother Gothel is a much better example of that).
+The story demonstrates a shift towards romantic balance in action, not Stockholm Syndrome (Rapunzel and Mother Gothel is a much better example of that).
 Also, it's a brilliant story.
-Magic and schtuff.

-The Little Mermaid: the story of a guy and a girl with a star-crossed love who save each other's live.
-Eric is dreamy, all right, and I love Ariel's spunk.
-The fact that they both get a chance to save each other is a big one for me.
-This is about love overcoming all kinds of challenges, and really is just beautiful.
+The Little Mermaid: The story of a guy and a girl with a sea-crossed love who save each other's lives.
+Eric is dreamy, and I love Ariel's spunk.
+The fact that they both get a chance to save each other is a huge part of the appeal for me.
+It's also about love overcoming all kinds of challenges and really is just beautiful.

-Those are just my top two.
-I could go on and on.
-I love Disney movies, and their brilliant couples and their awesome magic and their pretty music.
+Those are just my top two, but I love many Disney movies, with their brilliant couples and their awesome magic and their pretty music.